ygregw/dwmblocks/README.md

 # dwmblocks
-Modular status bar for dwm written in c.
+Modular status bar for dwm written in c (forked from [torrinfail/dwmblocks](https://github.com/torrinfail/dwmblocks))

 # usage
 To use dwmblocks first run `make` and then install it with `sudo make install`.